OTL/ez_ros_installer/README.md

 # ez_ros_installer

 easy ROS installer.
 This do below.
+(ROS noetic (python3) is not supported)

 * install ROS
 * create catkin_ws